How Do Late Payments Affect My Credit Score?

 2. Pay back the amount due

-Pay back the amount you owe in full.
+Make the payment as soon as possible.
+If your lender is not willing to forgive your late payment fee, you will need to repay the amount owed plus any added fees.
 Be sure to do this as soon as you can because the longer you wait, the more your credit score may suffer.

 3. Write a goodwill letter

-A goodwill letter explains why you made a late payment and asks the creditor to remove it off your credit reports.
-While there’s no guarantee a goodwill letter will work, it’s definitely worth trying.
+Once you’ve resolved your late payment, you might want to send your lender a goodwill letter.
+A goodwill letter explains why you made a late payment and asks them not to report it to the credit bureaus.
+While there’s no guarantee a goodwill letter will work, it’s worth trying.

 4. Make on-time payments going forward